HHS-AHRQ/MEPS/Stata/README.md

 * <b>2017</b>:	Full-year consolidated (FYC) file (h201)
 * <b>2018 and later</b>: All files

+> <b> IMPORTANT! </b> SAS transport (.ssp) versions of these files were created using the SAS CPORT engine.
+These CPORT data files cannot be read directly into Stata.
+>
 For the following example, the 2018 Dental Visits files (<b>h206b.dta</b>) has been [downloaded from the MEPS website](https://meps.ahrq.gov/mepsweb/data_stats/download_data_files_detail.jsp?cboPufNumber=HC-206B), unzipped, and saved in the local directory <b>C:/MEPS</b>:

 ``` stata